Lillium Brook Parcel A

 So then, it behooved me to visit the property and discover what I’d inherited.
 I remembered the parcel as one of the nicer five-acre tracts we’ve ever had: two pretty little creeks, lots of level land at the end of a short, good road near pavement (or if you’re a city person: a long, awful road, miles away from anything).
 It’s half a mile from Missouri State Highway 137.

 Apparently, Dan had been attempting to corner the market in plastic milk jugs.
 I’m certain he must have strong teeth and bones, wherever he is, because it appears that he must drink four gallons of milk every day, and when he finishes one, he tosses the empty jug out the window into a pile.
 What I beheld was, not so much a pile, as a small mountain.
-Oh, there was other stuff too, lots of other stuff: a couple of dead trucks, a deceased motor scooter, old tires, broken tools, junk of every type and degree, but it was the milk jugs that were seemingly everywhere; like stars in the sky, only closer together.
+Oh, there was other stuff too, lots and lots of other stuff: a couple of dead trucks, a deceased motor scooter, old tires, broken tools, junk of an amazing quantity and variety, but it was the milk jugs that were seemingly everywhere; like stars in the sky—only closer together.
 There were truckloads of them.
-First, we tried picking them up by hand, but at the end of the day, it looked a lot like it did at the beginning of the morning.
-“What’s the opposite of lactose intolerant?” we wondered, dazed, demoralized, and reeking of soured milk.
+First, we tried picking them up by hand, but at the end of the day, it looked a lot like it had at the beginning of the day.
+“What’s the direct opposite of lactose intolerant?” we wondered, dazed, demoralized, and reeking of sour milk.
+Whatever it was, we figured Dan must be one.

 So the decision was made to move our bulldozer to the location.
-First, we bulldozed the cabin and the junk into one mound and burned it.
+First, we hauled off everything that could be recycled, then we bulldozed the cabin and the junk into one mound and burned it.
 Then, we cleared out an area big enough for a building spot and a large lawn.
-Next, we picked up the place again and buried everything that wouldn’t burn and covered the resulting bare dirt with Bermuda grass hay, and finally, we seeded the whole thing in clover and fescue, which is just beginning to germinate now.
+Next, we picked up the place again and buried everything that wouldn’t burn and covered the resulting bare dirt with Bermuda grass hay, and finally, we seeded the whole thing in clover.

 Between diesel fuel, dumping fees, and labor costs, we spent a few thousand dollars.
 (Let me add here that our contract now requires you to subscribe to a local trash service if you’re living on the property.)

 But!
-In return, it’s a more attractive parcel than ever and it’s ready for you to move in.
-We cleared a path to the first creek, trimmed the lower limbs off of several of the trees we left, and we applied four truckloads of crushed rock to the access road.
+In return, it’s a more attractive parcel than ever, and it’s ready for you to move in.
+We cleared a path to the first creek, trimmed the lower limbs off of several of the trees we left standing, and applied four truckloads of crushed rock to the access road.
+Plus, the electric co-op has brought in their enormous tree mulcher and cleared out their power easement, resulting in a clear, walkable path back to and beyond the north creek.

-However, the whole back half of the parcel is currently a mystery.
-I’ve got some old photos from the late 90s showing the second little creek that runs through that area, and the last time I visited the northwest corner of the property (about forty years ago), I found an old split-rail fence that was ancient back then.
+However, except for that 50-foot electrical easement the whole back half of the parcel is currently a mystery.
+I’ve got some old photos from the late 90s showing the second little creek (on the north) that runs through that area, and the last time I visited the northwest corner of the property (about forty years ago), I found an old split-rail fence that was ancient back then.
 See if it’s still there.

 A lot of the cedar trees are 8-15 inches in diameter.
 If you cut the lower limbs off, the results are quite nice, giving a park-like feeling.
 Or, if you want to just leave them alone, they’ll probably be tall enough that you can walk through them without trimming in another decade or so.
 Either way you want to go, this is a very pretty, peaceful, end-of-the-road place to live.
 There’s grid electricity and a nice cleared area for your portable cabin or larger abode.

-It’s somewhat rare to find a small parcel with a reliable creek on it, much less two of them, so it will be a while before you’re offered one again.
-Please do check out the maps, photos, and driving directions below this menu.
+It’s somewhat rare to find a small parcel with a reliable creek on it, much less two of them, so it may be a while before you’re offered one again.
+Please do check out the maps, photos, and driving directions below in this menu.
 We think you’ll be impressed.

 - LILLIUM BROOK PARCEL A: All of the West Half of the Northwest Quarter of the Northwest Quarter of the Southwest Quarter of Section 5, Township 29 North, Range 8 West